 A: Avoid cotton as it retains moisture.
 Also, steer clear of excessively bulky clothing that can hinder movement.

 In conclusion, mastering how to layer clothing for Kilimanjaro is crucial for a comfortable and successful summit.
 Each layer has a purpose, and together, they work to keep you warm, dry, and protected.
 Ready to take on the challenge?
 Book your climb with Kilimanjaro Centre For Trekking and Ecotourism (KCTE) today and step into the adventure of a lifetime.
-The roof of awaits, and so does the journey of discovering what you're truly capable of achieving.
+The roof of Africa awaits, and so does the journey of discovering what you're truly capable of achieving.